hacklaen/EasyRad/README.md

 If the rendering results in two or more consecutive empty lines, they are replaced by one empty line before putting into the clipboard.

-If the rendering results in two or more consecutive spaces, they are replaced by space before putting into the clipboard.
+If the rendering results in two or more consecutive spaces, they are replaced by one space before putting into the clipboard.

 If the rendering results contains a space directly followed by a period, the space is removed before putting into the clipboard.